Postal Facts - U.S. Postal Service

 providing technical advice

-The Military Postal Service Agency was formed in 1980, consolidating the postal operations of the Army, Air Force, Navy and Marine Corps.
+The Military Postal Service was formed in 1980, consolidating the postal operations of the Army, Air Force, Navy and Marine Corps.
 The Department of Defense designated the Secretary of the Army as the single military mail manager.

 National Consumer Protection Week.
 During the Federal Trade Commission’s annual awareness campaign, the Postal Service and U.S. Postal Inspection Service provide customers with education, tools and information to combat identity theft and mail fraud.

 We’re patriotic.
-The Postal Service employs nearly 73,000 military veterans, making it one of the largest employers of veterans in the country.
+The Postal Service employs nearly 70,000 military veterans, making it one of the largest employers of veterans in the country.

-The U.S. Postal Service is the core of the nation’s $1.6 trillion mailing industry, which employs more than 7.3 million people.
+The U.S. Postal Service is the core of the nation’s $1.9 trillion mailing industry, which employs more than 7.9 million people.

 We have heroes among us.
 Postal employees regularly go beyond the call of duty to protect the lives of the people they serve, including elderly or disabled customers through the Carrier Alert Program.
+In 2024, the Postal Service recognized 109 heroic employees through the Postmaster General Heroes’ Program.

 Mail is also delivered by bicycle on select routes in Arizona and Florida, reducing emissions and saving fuel.